scalyr/helm-scalyr/README.md

 Keep in mind that it may take a while since it needs to pull down a large Docker image during the first run.
 This tool also may not work correctly on some operating systems since it relies on Docker inside Docker functionality for creating kind Kubernetes cluster.

+## Thank You

+The chart has been originally developed by [Dennis Ploeger](https://github.com/dploeger).
+They have agreed to transfer the ownership to Scalyr so we can continue improving, supporting and maintaining the chart.

 ## License